Film, Media, and Caregiving Labor

 Working Detroit documents the events in the city's ongoing struggle to build an industrial society that is both prosperous and humane.

 Law, Labor, and the Left in Detroit, 1912-1950

-A biography of the life of Maurice Sugar, a labor activist and lawyer for the United Auto Workers, highlighting his struggles of the early 1930s to bring the union message to Detroit.
+Christopher Johnson chronicles the life of Maurice Sugar, from his roots in Michigan's Upper Peninsula, through his resistance with Eugene V Debs to World War I, and on to the struggles of the early 1930s to bring the union message to Detroit.

 Joseph A. Labadie and the Labor Movement

 All-American Anarchist chronicles the life and work of Joseph A. Labadie (1850-1933), Detroit's prominent labor organizer and one of early labor's most influential activists.

 A James Boggs Reader